HR0330 – Educational Assistance (Fee Waiver)

 To enable regular faculty and staff to perform their present duties more effectively and to assist them in preparing for future opportunities by providing a plan of educational assistance.

-- Full-time regular faculty and staff may enroll without payment of fees in up to a maximum of nine undergraduate or graduate credit hours per term.
+- Full-time regular faculty and staff may enroll in up to a maximum of nine undergraduate or graduate credit hours per term.

-- Part-time regular faculty and staff working 50 percent time or more, may enroll without payment of fees based upon their percent of effort as follows:
+- Part-time regular faculty and staff working 50 percent time or more, may enroll based upon their percent of effort as follows:

 - Employees who are on leaves of absence with pay and those on leaves of absence without pay due to an on-the-job injury or family and medical leave will retain eligibility for this benefit.
 The employee’s percent of effort immediately prior to the effective date of the leave of absence shall determine eligibility for the fee waiver.
 Employees on other types of leave of absence without pay will not be entitled to this benefit.